 IBLCE Speaker Disclosure & Conflict of Interest Declaration Form

-Providers: CERPs cannot be recognised for programmes sponsored by or connected to organisations that violate of the International Code of Marketing of Breast-milk Substitutes (WHO Code) and subsequent resolutions, including programmes where a speaker has identified connection to an organisation that falls within such scope.
-It is the responsibility of the Programme Provider to distribute, collect and retain completed Speaker Disclosure & Conflict of Interest Declaration Forms from each speaker on the Provider’s programme schedule.
-Furthermore, it is the Programme Provider’s responsibility to provide a copy of the Speaker Disclosure form completed by each speaker of the educational activity with the STP application.
+Providers: Preferred Providers cannot be recognised for programmes sponsored by or connected to organisations that violate the International Code of Marketing of Breast-milk Substitutes (WHO Code) and subsequent resolutions, including programmes where a speaker has identified connection to an organisation that falls within such scope.
+It is the responsibility of the Preferred Provider to confirm that educational content is free from commercial influence and must collect and retain completed Speaker Disclosure & Conflict of Interest Declaration Forms from each speaker.
+Providers must actively identify and mitigate relevant financial relationships prior to the delivery of the education.

 • Companies and commercial entities as defined in the IBLCE Minimising Commercial Influence on Education Policy